vinceAmstoutz/design-patterns/creational/prototype/practice/basic/README.md

 - Page
 - Author

-One page can be cloned to facilities the creation for e.g
+One page can be cloned to facilities the creation for e.g.